paulfioravanti/sample_app_rails_4/README.md

 Let Heroku compile assets to avoid doing it locally (optional, as [the functionality is experimental](https://devcenter.heroku.com/articles/labs-user-env-compile)):

     $ heroku labs:enable user-env-compile -a {{YOUR_HEROKU_APP_NAME}}
+    # May not need this if compiling Heroku slug on Travis...

 **Continuous Integration/Deployment with Travis CI**